instedd/surveda/README.md

 - To start an Elixir console in your running Phoenix app container: `docker-compose exec app iex -S mix`.

-### Approaches #2 and #3: with Verboice and Nuntium
+### Approach #2: with Verboice and Nuntium
-There are 2 approaches for connecting your local Surveda with Verboice and Nuntium:
+Here we have 2 options regarding the connection of your local Surveda with Verboice and Nuntium:

-2. You can install and setup Verboice and Nuntium locally.
-Local setup guide [here](https://github.com/instedd/surveda/blob/master/docs/dev-setup-local.md).
+1. You can install and setup Verboice and Nuntium [locally on your computer](https://github.com/instedd/surveda/blob/master/docs/dev-setup-local.md).

-3. You can use Verboice and Nuntium from the cloud in the Staging environment.
-You can use this [guide](./docs/dev-setup-cloud.md) which will walk you through the setup of a development environment that will use cloud instances of these tools.
+2. You can use Verboice and Nuntium from [the cloud in the Staging environment](./docs/dev-setup-cloud.md).

-The 2 guides above, will also include setting up Guisso, so you can ignore the GUISSO section in this document.
+Both guides include setting up Guisso, so you can skip the following GUISSO section.

 ## GUISSO